Sichuan cuisine

 The four major substyles of Sichuanese cuisine include Shanghebang, Xiaohebang, Xiahebang, and Buddhist vegetarian style.
 Shanghebang is represented by Chengdu and Leshan; Xiaohebang by Zigong (which is also known for a genre of dishes called yanbangcai), Yibin, Luzhou, and Neijiang; and Xiahebang by Chongqing and Dazhou.

 Sichuanese cuisine is renowned for fiery and bold tastes, particularly the pungency and spiciness resulting from liberal use of garlic and chilis, as well as the unique flavors of Sichuan (Szechuan) pepper.
 Some examples are Kung Pao chicken and Yuxiang shredded pork.

 UNESCO declared Chengdu, the capital of Sichuan Province, a city of gastronomy in 2011.

 History

 Sichuan cuisine is thought to have originated during the Spring and Autumn period and the Warring States period, the beginning of Qin and Han dynasties, and the formation of classical Sichuan cuisine in Han and Jin dynasties.
 In the Tang and Song Dynasties, Sichuan cuisine was developed further, and Sichuan restaurants spread throughout Kaifeng and Lin'an.
-During the Song dynasty, Sichuan cuisine became an distinct cuisine.
+During the Song dynasty, Sichuan cuisine became a distinct cuisine.

 During the Ming and Qing dynasties, Sichuan cuisine developed further until the foundation of the modern Republic of China.
 Modern Sichuan cuisine eventually formed the characteristics of "rich variety", and "strong taste and spicy".